-As of Q3 2018, Comcast XFINITY has the highest number of internet subscribers in the U.S. out of all broadband internet providers, according to a 2018 Statista Report.
+As of Q3 2018, Xfinity has the highest number of internet subscribers in the U.S. out of all broadband internet providers, according to a 2018 Statista Report.
 But having the most internet subscribers (a whopping 26.87 million to be exact) doesn’t necessarily make them the best.

 The best-rated internet providers by the American Customer Satisfaction Index (ACSI) in 2018 were Verizon Fios, AT&T and Optimum.
 Some of the lowest-rated were CenturyLink, Frontier and Mediacom.
 Find out what factors make a great internet provider and why we think some providers didn’t hit the mark with customers.

-What makes a great internet provider and service
+What customers care about (aka what makes a great internet provider and service)

 According to Consumer Affairs, the features that matter most as consumers shop for a great internet provider include (in order):